reposense/RepoSense/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-    If this pull request addresses an issue, link to it:
+    If this pull request fully addresses an issue, use:
-    "Fixes #xxxx" or "Resolves #xxxx".
-    Also include the issue number in the title "[#xxxx] Title"
+    Fixes #xxxx

-    If this pull request is part of an issue, but does not fully fix it, use: "Part of #xxxx".
+    If this pull request partially addresses an issue, use:
+    Part of #xxxx

+    If this pull request addresses multiple issues, put them in multiple lines:
+    Fixes #xxxx
+    Fixes #yyyy

+    Format the title of the pull request with most relevant issue number as follows:
+    [#xxxx] Title
 -->
 Fixes #xxxx

 ## Proposed commit message
 <!--
-    Propose a detailed commit message for this pull request using the following format.
+    Propose a detailed commit message for this pull request within the triple backticks below.
     Wrap lines at 72 characters.

     Guide on how to write a good commit message: https://oss-generic.github.io/process/docs/FormatsAndConventions.html#commit-message